kurtosis-tech/kurtosis/docs/docs/guides/how-to-local-eth-testnet.md

 * Simulate MEV workflows using by importing the [MEV Package](https://github.com/kurtosis-tech/mev-package), which contains the Flashbots suite of products, including the MEV-Boost, MEV-Flood, and MEV-relay, alongside any dependencies (postgres & redis).
 Here's a full example of this set up [here](https://github.com/kurtosis-tech/geth-lighthouse-mev-package).
 * Connect other infrastructure (oracles, relayers, etc) to the network by adding more to your `main.star` file!
 Remember, this is an environment definition and you can import any pre-existing packages that you may find useful.
 Here are a [few examples](https://github.com/kurtosis-tech/awesome-kurtosis/tree/main)
 * Deploy your dApp onto the local network!
 Hardhat can be used to do so by using the given RPC URL & the `network_id` defined in the `network_params.json` you wrote at the beginning.
 In your case, the `network_id` should be: `3151908`.

+We're currently building out more components of [`eth-kurtosis`](https://github.com/kurtosis-tech/eth-kurtosis/tree/main), which serves as an index of plug-and-play components for Ethereum private testnets.
+We're building support for more clients - so let us know if there's something you would love to see added to the index!

 ### Conclusion